Infinity Laplacian equations with singular absorptions: Singular perturbation strategy and existence of minimal solutions

-As commented before, we shall deal with solutions for \eqref{P0} which are limits of mininal Perron's solutions for \eqref{Pe} as $\varepsilon \to 0$.
-Note that the lack of monoticity in equation \eqref{Pe} with respect to the variable $u$ does not allow us to make use of a direct application of the classical Perron method, and so, following existence results as in \cite{ART2}, we derive existence of viscosity solutions for the problem \eqref{Pe}.
-For the sake of the reader's convenience, we mention the following result.
+Here, we are interested in solutions of \eqref{P0} which are limits of minimal Perron’s solutions of \eqref{Pe}, as $\varepsilon \to 0$.
+Note that the lack of monotonicity in \eqref{Pe} on the variable $u$ does not allow us to make use of a direct application of the classical Perron method, and so, we derive existence of viscosity solutions of the problem \eqref{Pe}.
+We mention the following result.

 \begin{theorem}[\cite{ART2}, Theorem 2.1] Let $\mathcal{G}: \Omega \times [0,\infty) \to \mathbb{R}$ be a bounded function, uniformly Lipschitz in the interval $[0,\infty)$.
 Assume $\mathcal{F}: \Omega \times \mathbb{R}^n \times Sym(n) \to \mathbb{R}$ satisfies the monotonicity condition: for any $x \in \Omega$, $\xi \in \mathbb{R}^n$ and $N,M \in Sym(n)$, there holds